 Kids’ asthma makes a child’s airways very sensitive.
 When their asthma flares up, their airway becomes swollen and narrows.
 This narrowing makes it harder to get fresh oxygen into their lungs and getting the carbon dioxide out.
 This can also be complicated further because the swollen “pipes” will produce mucus, making things sticky.

 Always have your child checked by a physician so that they get the proper medication.
 Almost always the airways will return to their normal state after a flare-up episode.

 Every child is unique and so are the different elements that will set off an asthma attack.
 Sometimes it’s the household pet.
 Their dander (think dandruff) can be very irritating for a child’s airway.

 Some kids are sensitive to dust, dust mites, mould and pollens.

 Other times an infection can be the reason for the flare-up for a kids’ asthma.
 An asthmatic kid’s airways can become more sensitive than usual when they come down with a cold or the flu.

 The most obvious form of treatment is avoidance.
 But that’s not always realistic, given our modern lifestyles today.
 If your child is very sensitive, you should make sure that they have medication on them at all times.

 Not all treatments are the same.
 Doctors will evaluate what causes your child’s particular flare-up, how fast it comes on, and how serious it is.
-From this information the doctor will decide the appropriate medication.
+From this information, the doctor will decide on the appropriate medication.
 Most asthma medicines are taken via an inhaler.